lillianwang112/chinese-learning-app/README.md

 <br>

 - ☁️ User accounts with cloud sync
-- 📱 PWA (installable as a mobile app)
 - 🎨 More customizable test options
 - 🤝 Shared decks with classmates
 - 📊 More detailed statistics and analytics